The top 10 coffee shops without WiFi in Toronto

 Maybe it's the overarching chill vibe of Kensington Market (certainly, there are more WiFi-free cafés concentrated in that neighbourhood than elsewhere in Toronto), but it doesn't seem like Moonbean even considered getting WiFi - they were too busy microroasting great beans and providing a relaxing atmosphere.

 Bulldog's Stuart Ross has always done things his way.
-One of those things is no WiFi at his respectable and long-standing café - even though it's just blocks from Ryerson, and serves as a real beacon for the student neighbourhood.
+One of those things is no WiFi at his new cafe - even though it's just blocks from Ryerson, and serves as a real beacon for the student neighbourhood.
 Perhaps they, too, are sick of feeling pressure to make every café stop into a work opportunity, and just want to sit back and relax.
 Ross lets his customers do just that.

 Conversation abounds at Broadview Espresso, where owners have chosen to keep it unplugged.
 The variety of cozy seating inside, and the warm-weather patio seating outside, add to the relaxed feel that pervades the place.